shaliulab/idoc_docs/docs/source/index.rst

 to train several Drosophila individuals using odours, electro shocks and optogenetics.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including information on the :ref:`installation` of the program.

 .. note::